Xfennec/nosee/README.md

 **Let's monitor CPU temperature of one of our Web servers.**

-You may want to have a look at the "template" configuration directory provided in `$GOPATH/src/githum.com/Xfennec/nosee/etc` as a more complete example.
+You may want to have a look at the "template" configuration directory provided in `$GOPATH/src/githum.com/Xfennec/nosee/etc` as a more complete example or as a base for this tutorial.

 ### Step1.
 Create a *Host* (SSH connection)